SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-14-against-lotteries.md

 commentsClosed: true
 ---

+Years ago, [somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) (an office mate, actually) about lottery tickets when the return was positive.
 Generally, lottery tickets are meant to lose money for you on average.
 So speaking only of money, you shouldn't buy them.
 But once in a long while, they have a positive expected return.
 Should you buy one of _those?_  Still no.